Show simple item record

 dc.contributor.authorAuthorTruffello, Ricardo

-dc.contributor.authorAuthorAguirre-Nuñez, Carlos
+dc.contributor.authorAuthorAguirre-Nuñez, Carlos.

 dc.contributor.authorAuthorPuig, Isidro

-dc.contributor.authorAuthorVergara-Perucich, Francisco
+dc.contributor.authorAuthorVergara-Perucich, Francisco.

 dc.contributor.authorAuthorFreed, Carmen